besser435/ACT/README.md

-# ACT
+# AtlasCivs-Tools
 A plugin to help manage miscellaneous AtlasCivs functions.